benmarwick/atom-for-scholarly-writing-with-markdown/example.md

 There are two easy ways to add a citation:

-1. Assuming that you have a `.bib` file in the same directory as the `.md` file, and that file has details in it, then in your Markdown documner, type `[` then `@` and then the first few characters of the bibtex key, and choose which item to autocomplete, like this:  `[@marwick_computational_2016]`
+1. Assuming that you have a `.bib` file in the same directory as the `.md` file, and that file has details in it, then in your Markdown document, type `[` then `@` and then the first few characters of the bibtex key, and choose which item to autocomplete, like this:  `[@marwick_computational_2016]`

 2. Or, when writing your `.md` file, press `Control` + `z` to get the Zotero search bar to pop up.
 Then type in the seach bar and choose the item you want.
 Press `Enter` and you'll get a bibtex key like this in your text: `@marwick_computational_2016` You will still need to paste the full bibtex record into your local `.bib` file.

 ## Citation Syntax

-With minor modifications we can get all the usual configurations of citations in our sentences:
+With minor modifications we can get all the usual configurations of citations in our sentences (from https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html):

 `Blah blah [see @marwick_computational_2016, pp. 33-35; also @marwick2018standard, ch.
 1].`